cosmicfranz/Bash-In-the-Box/README.md

 * For now it is Bash specific
 * developed and tested only on Linux
 * not caring of POSIX compliance
+* no SELinux support
+* anything else that I possibly may not even be aware of...

 ## Installation